 Metals are subject to fatigue.
-With enough cycles of use, at high enough loads, metals will eventually develop cracks that lead to failure.
-It is very important that you read The basics of metal fatigue below.
+With enough cycles at high enough loads, metals will eventually deve cracks that lead to failure.
+It is very important that read The basics of metal fatigue below.

-Let's say you hit a curb, ditch, rock, car, another cyclist or other object.
-At any speed above a fast walk, your body will continue to move forward, momentum carrying you over the front of the bike.
-You cannot and will not stay on the bike, and what happens to the frame, fork and other components is irrelevant to what happens to your body.
+Let's say you hit a curb, ditch, rock, car, another other object.
+At any speed above a fast walk, you will continue to move forward, momentum carryi over the front of the bike.
+You cannot and will no the bike, and what happens to the frame, fork an components is irrelevant to what happens to you

 What should you expect from your metal frame?
-It depends on many complex factors, which is why we tell you that crashworthiness cannot be a design criteria.
-With that important note, we can tell you that if the impact is hard enough the fork or frame may be bent or buckled.
-On a steel bike, the steel fork may be severely bent and the frame undamaged.
-Aluminum is less ductile than steel, but you can expect the fork and frame to be bent or buckled.
-Hit harder and the top tube may be broken in tension and the down tube buckled.
-Hit harder and the top tube may be broken, the down tube buckled and broken, leaving the head tube and fork separated from the main triangle.
+I depends on many complex factors, which is why w you that crashworthiness cannot be a design crite that important note, we can tell you that if the im hard enough the fork or frame may be bent or buy a steel bike, the steel fork may be severely bent a frame undamaged.
+Aluminum is less ductile than vou can expect the fork and frame to be bent or b Hit harder and the top tube may be broken in tens the down tube buckled.
+Hit harder and the top tul be broken, the down tube buckled and broken, le head tube and fork separated from the main trian

-When a metal bike crashes, you will usually see some evidence of this ductility in bent, buckled or folded metal.
+When a metal bike crashes, you will usually see s dence of this ductility in bent, buckled or folded r

-It is now common for the main frame to be made of metal and the fork of carbon fiber.
-See Section B, Understanding composites below.
-The relative ductility of metals and the lack of ductility of carbon fiber means that in a crash scenario you can expect some bending or bucking in the metal but none in the carbon.
-Below some load the carbon fork may be intact even though the frame is damaged.
-Above some load the carbon fork will be completely broken.
+It is now common for the main frame to be made of and the fork of carbon fiber.
+See Section B, Unders composites below.
+The relative ductility of metals a the lack of ductility of carbon fiber means that in a scenario you can expect some bending or bucking metal but none in the carbon.
+Below some load the fork may be intact even though the frame is dama Above some load the carbon fork will be completely